Public

 Canola, Corn, Cotton, Organic Row Crops, Peanuts, Rice, Sorghum, Soybeans, Wheat, Crop Protection, Crop Scouting, Apps, Marketing, News, Orchard Crops, Organic Specialty Crops, Tree Nuts, Vegetables, Tobacco, Fertility, Irrigation, Soil Health, Sustainable Agriculture, Precision Agriculture, Telemetry

-Job Title: Precision Agriculture Specialist
+Job Title: Landowner

 Interests:

-Job Title: Other Ag Professional, Administrator
+Job Title: Other Ag Professional, Executive Vice President

 Interests: